Aquanty/rtd-hgs/docs/source/index.rst

 Groundwater Flow with Freezing and Thawing of Pore Water
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following commands can be used to control the freezing and thawing
+| The following commands can be used to control the freezing and thawing
   of pore water in the porous medium and dual continuum domains (see
+  Sections :ref:
+| :ref:
-Sections :ref:`sec:pore_water_freeze_thaw` :ref:`sec:dual_domain_freeze_thaw` ).
+| ).

 Input instructions !
 DInput instructions !
 Pore water
 freezing-thawing...End !
 D